 Despite how many times I’ve passed through the airport it’s hard to ignore the habits of fellow passengers who do the same annoying things as they go from one destination to the other.

 This thought came to me the other morning – as I sat waiting for my flight to Hamilton, just an hour north of Wellington in New Zealand – when somebody at the gate took it upon themselves to instigate a queue, which of course triggered others to join.

-The funniest part, though, was that our flight hadn’t even been called, and whilst the line grew longer I sat comfortable in my seat whilst some other airport irritations came to mind.
+The funniest part, though, was that our flight hadn’t even been called, and as the line grew longer I sat comfortably in my seat as other airport irritations came to mind.

 It never ceases to amaze me when people queue for the sake of queueing.
 This happens in many instances but mostly I’ve noticed in airports.
 It only takes one person to set it off and then everyone else is up, irrespective of whether or not their seat number has been called.
 Maybe they’re scared the plane will leave without them or think it’s first come first serve.
 Who knows.

 There’s a reason why we pay for one seat on a plane so that we’re confined to that space during a flight, am I right?
 But some, of course, are an exception to this unwritten rule and after a well-deserved nap, I often find my neighbours have shifted their legs in my direction.
 Before I know it their feet are positioned under the seat in front of me.
 How did that even happen?

 A pet hate of mine is when the person sat in the seat behind waltzes past you when it’s time to get off the plane.
 Like their time is more precious than yours.
 They’re not going to get much further, especially when customs are involved.
 Don’t be that douche, have some patience and allow the person in front of you longer than a second to get their bag from the overhead locker otherwise they’re not getting out for a good while.